top of page

 What is accessibility like on the farm?

-We can however offer group or private tours that we can tailor to your needs.
+We do run Private Meet the Alpacas tours that we can tailor to your needs.

 Unfortunately our shop has a small step and is not currently wheelchair accessible.